amrelhagary/chef_steps/README.md

 Chef Steps Test
 ===================

-This prooblem solved using PHP and tested using PHP UnitTesting
+This problem solved using PHP and tested using PHP UnitTesting

 ### Install Composer
 > Please Refers to Doc https://getcomposer.org/doc/00-intro.md